FFede0/RL4CC/README.md

   - custom values specified by properly implementing the training callbacks (see, e.g., the provided [`BaseCallbacks` class](RL4CC/callbacks/base_callbacks.py)).

+## Federated and Gossip RL

+Federated training is implemented by the `FederatedTrainingExperiment` class, which extends `TrainingExperiment` and introduces a two-level loop composed of federation rounds and local training iterations.
+At the beginning of round 1, the class creates a dedicated `federation_folder` inside the experiment log directory.
+From round 2 onward, the algorithm loads `agg_weights.json` from the previous round before starting local training.

+The (automatically generated) log directory name for federated experiments uses the pattern `{algo}fed_{env_name}_{timestamp}`.
+During each round, the class stores the local weights in `federation_folder/round_<k>/weights.json` and the aggregated weights in `federation_folder/round_<k>/agg_weights.json`.
+It also records the last federation round, round durations, experiment start and end timestamps, total duration, and average time per round in the progress file.

+The federated aggregation logic inspects the model parameters layer by layer across all agents and averages only the layers that are shared by all agents, not marked as private, selected for aggregation, and shape-compatible.

+If a layer is missing for some agent, has inconsistent shapes across agents, or belongs to a private or excluded subnetwork, that layer remains local and is copied back only to the corresponding agent-specific model.
+The actual aggregation rule used by default is the arithmetic mean computed over the stacked parameter tensors.

+Gossip training is implemented by `GossipTrainingExperiment`, which extends the federated experiment and reuses the same local-training and aggregation helper functions.
+The key difference is that aggregation is no longer global across all agents at each round.
+Instead, each agent samples a subset of neighbors from a user-provided neighborhood graph and only those sampled models participate in the aggregation for that agent in that round.

+The (automatically generated) log directory name for gossip experiments uses the pattern `{algo}gossip_{env_name}_{timestamp}`.
+As in federated training, each round saves `weights.json` and `agg_weights.json` inside the round folder.
+In addition, gossip training stores `who_receives_from_whom.json`, which records the random communication pattern used in that round.

 ## How to start hyperparameter tuning